benbridts/api-models-aws/README.md

 of the AWS SDKs and CLIs.

-AWS API models can be helpful for a variety of uses cases such as building custom SDKs/CLIs SDKs for use with AWS or generating MCP server implementations for interacting with LLMs and AWS services.
+AWS API models can be helpful for a variety of uses cases such as building custom SDKs/CLIs SDKs for use with AWS or implementing MCP servers to interact with AWS services.

 ## Directory Structure